Aristotle vs. Plato

 An Acute Observer of Human Nature

 There are a few things I do appreciate in this book.
-Aristotle’s joie de vivre (his delight in learning, being alive and active), his insights into human nature, his clear and penetrating psychological portrayal of various character traits and the dynamic relationships or transactions between human beings.
+Aristotle’s joie de vivre (his delight in learning, being alive and active), his insights into human nature, his clear and penetrating psychological portrayal of various character traits and the dynamic relationships between human beings.
 He also introduced me to Pythagorean’s fascinating mathematical representation of equality, A:B = B:C and A-M = M -C.

 Philosophy of Science